mbridak/wfd_py_logger/README.md

 ## Initial Setup

 After launching the program you may want to access the new Edit Settings screen by using the command listed in the next section.
-Here you can setup your call/class/section, CAT, callsign lookup, Cloudlog intigration.
+Here you can setup your call/class/section, CAT, callsign lookup, Cloudlog intigration, CW keyer.

 ![Settings Screen](pics/settings.png)